sonnht1409/capstone-etours/README.md

      }

      {
       event name: 'Mobile Gather Tourist'
       params:
             {
               tourInstanceID: int,
               coachID: int,
-              userList: array of UserID, if null or empty mean send to all tourist }
+              userList: array of UserID (if null or empty mean send to all tourist) }
      }